 The student was in good standing, both academically and with respect to conduct.

-A request for consideration of a posthumous award can be made by the student’s parent, legal guardian, partner, relative, or legal equivalent to the department/division chair of the program in which the student was pursuing their degree.
-The chair will make a formal request, including any supporting documentation, to the Associate Provost of Academic Administration (APAA).
-The APAA will review the student’s records and decide whether the above criteria have been met.
-If the APAA makes a favorable decision in support of granting the degree, they will approve the Registrar’s Office to confer the degree posthumously and issue a diploma to the requesting party.
-The conferral will reflect the next regular institutional conferral date following the death of the student.
+A family member, survivor, or legal representative of the student must request the award of a posthumous degree, or a campus representative may initiate the request in which case the campus must obtain consent from a family member, survivor, or legal representative.
+The chair of the department the student was enrolled in will submit a formal request, including any supporting documentation, to the Associate Provost of Academic Administration (APAA).
+The campus will confirm that the student has passed away and the APAA review the student’s records and determine whether the above criteria have been met.
+If the APAA makes a favorable decision in support of granting the degree, they will approve the Registrar’s Office to confer the degree posthumously and issue a diploma to the requesting party, at no charge.
+The conferral will reflect the next regular institutional conferral date following the death of the student and will not be counted in campus reporting to SUNY or other external agencies.
+Latin honors may be awarded with the posthumous degree.

-If the APAA does not approve the request, they will write a letter to the department and requesting party to explain the reason(s) for the denial.
-Any grievance and need for arbitration in the awarding of a Posthumous Degree will follow the standard grievance procedure.
+If the APAA does not approve the request, they will write a letter to the department and the requesting party to explain the reason(s) for the denial.
+The campus President may approve exceptions to cases that do not meet campus criteria for awarding posthumous degrees.